ashwaniYDV/node-compiler/README.md

 # node-compiler

-Running C, C++ and Java in Node.js
+Running C, C++ and Java in Node.js using child_process

 ### Prerequisites
 Install gcc and JDK to compile c, c++ and java.